-With the implementation of the new video visiting system we have greatly expanded our visiting hours to better accommodate family and friends.
+The Anoka County Jail uses video visitation for all social visits.
+Video visitation has allowed us to greatly expanded our visiting hours to better accommodate detainees, their family and friends.
 Visits can now take place seven days a week.
-Scheduled visiting hours are:

 The video visitation system used by the Anoka County jail is provided by ICSolutions.
 To find out additional information about the video visiting process, register for visits or address concerns please use the contact information below:

 In general, professional visitors may visit their clients at any time except during scheduled lock-downs, meal service and facility emergencies.

 Professional visitors may bring laptops, tablets, DVD players, audio recorders, etc. into the jail facility.
 However, the visitor may be required to demonstrate that the device is functional and/or open battery compartments and drive bays to ensure that contraband is not being concealed within the device.